whatisnuclear/website/moderation.md

 is extremely high.
 The moderator effectively teleports neutrons from fast to slow and spits them out in the fuel right where they can best cause fission.

-This "fuel lumping" insight was required in the first reactor, CP-1, which used natural uranium.
+This ingenious "fuel lumping" insight was required in the first reactor, CP-1, which used natural uranium.
 There was no enriched uranium back in the early 1940s.

 ## Choosing a moderator material